chuckmanny20/CSE110_Lab_1/index.md

 # Liam O'Brien
 ## Developer, Programmer, Computer Scientist

-You can visit [my portfolio](file:///C:/Users/chuck/Documents/COGS%203/final_portfolio/O'Brienindex.html) to see my past work (I have one on my computer but no site hosting it).
+You can visit [my portfolio](https://www.youtube.com/watch?v=4SDN8TYaCIY) to see my past work (I have one on my computer but no site hosting it right now it just links to a random video).

 ### Front-End